 • To develop contacts and collaboration with the associations and organisations of local authorities abroad.

-Ms. Tiiu Madal – Permanent Representative of the Association of Estonian Cities and the Association of Rural Municipalities of Estonia
+Ms. Tiiu Madal – Permanent Representative of The Association of Estonian Cities and Municipalities (AECM)

 Square de Meeûs 1